-Providers.
 The Environmental Protection Agency (EPA)/Center for Disease Control (CDC) has issued guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial constituents.
-These are available from the EPA's Safe Drinking Water Hotline at (800) 426-4791 or at www.epa.gov.
+These are available from the EPA's Safe Drinking Water Hot-line at (800) 426-4791 or at www.epa.gov.

-The Oregon Health Authority (OHA) completed a source water assessment in October 2018 to comply with the 1996 Safe Drinking Water Act Amendments.
-This assessment identified minor screening issues associated with the District Driftwood reservoir.
-As a result all screening was removed and replaced to insure that water quality was not compromised.
-Due to the District's high level of response to the maintenance needs of the system, the District received recognition from the OHA as an Outstanding System Performer.
-Systems earning this designation recognize significant benefit as system evaluation and assessment from the State is less frequent.
+The Oregon Health Authority (OHA) performed a source water assessment in March 2023 to comply with the 1996 Safe Drinking Water Act Amendments.
+OHA evaluated the district's distribution system and newly constructed Beaver Creek source water and treatment system.
+Due to the district's high level of response to the maintenance needs of the system, the district received recognition from the OHA as an Outstanding System Performer.
+Systems earning this designation recognize significant benefits as system evaluation and assessment from the State are less frequent.